wwwM00Ncom/wwwM00Ncom/README.md

 - 🦄 About me:
+-
 - 🧙‍♀️ @wwwM00Ncom
 - 🔋 Electrical and Electronic Engineering
 - 🏫 University of Auckland
 - 😄 Pronouns: She/Her
+-
 - ❤️🩷🧡💛💚💙🩵💜🤎🖤🩶🤍
+-
+- 😶‍🌫️ Current Situation in EEE/CSE:
+- 💞️ Studying so hard to be a fantastic EE Engineer
+-
-- 😶‍🌫️ Current Situation:
+- 😶‍🌫️ Current Situation in SE:
 - 💞️ I’m currently making a new game with my boyfriend
 - 👻 Like a kind of Haunting Game